 The chase for these water rights leads to betrayal and revelation that collusion and conspiracy may doom whole communities just as much as the shifting weather patterns.

 At its roots, the novel is an action-packed science-fiction novel examining the social and personal fallout from environmental degradation in the American Southwest.
-The characters are accessible and the plot moves briskly, taking a page from the pacing of an Ian Fleming spy thriller more so than traditional science-fiction.
+The characters are accessible and the plot moves briskly, taking a page from the pacing of an Ian Fleming spy thriller more so than traditional science-fiction, though there are some light cyberpunk elements.
 The book is helped by its various thematic developments, which are all layered in, so readers wary of enduring a 400 page lecture about the perils of climate change have nothing to fear.
 In fact, Dune probably has more environmental sermonizing than The Water Knife.

 Most religious references are to La Santa Muerte.
 Given the setting, it is unsurprising most people seem to worship death; there’s little room for hope of a better future in this life or any other.
 A few passing references to official Catholicism are made, but almost always in a past tense manner, as though it is a religion that exists in the history of the world and the history of the characters (320).
 A group called Merry Perrys are religious Texan refugees of an evangelical variety that have more in common with Flagellants and other religious extremists that became popular during the years of the Black Death in Europe.
 As the novel progresses, themes of forgiveness and purification through fire come into play (311, 360).